 Stefanie Powers (Susan Roberts), James Olson (Georges Ryman/Jacques Ryman), Margaretta Scott (Danielle Ryman), Jane Lapotaire (Lilliane), Joss Ackland (Carter)

-American music student Susan Roberts arrives in the French countryside at the home of the late composer Henry Ryman to write a thesis about him.
+American music student Susan Roberts arrives at the home of the late composer Henry Ryman in the French countryside to write a thesis about him.
 She is welcomed by Ryman’s widow Danielle and his wheelchair-ridden son Georges.
-As Susan settles into the house, she becomes aware of sinister secrets lurking all around – from Georges’ drug addiction problems to the maid Lilliane who is seeking to manipulate Georges into marrying her to Susan’s resemblance to Georges’ former girlfriend Catherine and how Danielle seems to want Susan to stay there.
+As Susan settles into the house, she becomes aware of sinister secrets lurking all around – from Georges’ drug addiction problems to the maid Lilliane who is seeking to manipulate Georges into marrying her.
+Susan also discovers that she resemblance to Georges’ former girlfriend Catherine and how Danielle seems to want her to stay there.

 Crescendo was one of these Hammer psycho-thrillers.
 It has a script from Jimmy Sangster who had written most of the other abovementioned Hammer psycho-thrillers, as well as The Curse of Frankenstein and The Horror of Dracula.
 Sangster co-writes with Alfred Shaughnessy who directed the interesting Anglo-horror film Cat Girl (1957) and was script editor for tv’s Upstairs, Downstairs (1971-5).

 The director was the Canadian-born Alan Gibson, who had emerged out of British arthouse tv dramas in the 1960s and made his directorial debut here.
-Gibson was clearly seen as a promising name by Hammer who promptly put him in charge of their Dracula franchise, next making Dracula A.D.
-1972 (1972) and The Satanic Rites of Dracula (1973), the last two to star Christopher Lee, which are generally considered the weakest of the series.
+Gibson was clearly seen as a promising name by Hammer who promptly put him in charge of their Dracula franchise where he made Dracula A.D.
+1972 (1972) and The Satanic Rites of Dracula (1973), the last two Hammer Dracula films to star Christopher Lee, which are generally considered the weakest of the series.
 Gibson subsequently went back to directing British tv dramas, although did return for two episodes of the tv series Hammer’s House of Horrors (1980).